Jd8111997/Auto-regressive-models/README.md

 Instead of MNIST for which this model performs exceptionally well, I have used a Stanford Dog dataset, which you can download from here: https://www.kaggle.com/c/generative-dog-images/data<br/><br/>

 Thoughts on results:<br/>
-1) Well, I am very disappointed by seeing generated images as I am expecting some Photo realistic Images as GANs,which I am gonna try. <br/>
+1) Well, I am very disappointed by seeing generated images as I am expecting some Photo realistic Images as GANs, which I am gonna try.
 The model wasn't generating any intelligible at all and but it is still better than random noise and model learn some statistics of shape and boundries of dog's body, which you can see in GatedPixelCNN's output.<br/>
 2) I had tried increasing epochs and layers of residual block but it didn't work.
 The loss is fluctuating aroung 3.6.<br/>
 3) I tried to generate 64 * 64 images but I trained on kaggle notebooks and I got Resource exhausted error on CUDA, tried reducing batch size